 The table below shows each group and the vaccinations they will receive.
 Each vaccination will be given together with the Matrix-M adjuvant.
 The study doctor will talk to you about which group you would be enrolled in.
-This will depend on when you enrol in the study.
+This will depend on when you enrol in the study and so you will not be able to choose which group you are in.